 Appalachian Heritage Day occurred on August 25, 2019 in Logan, WV.
 The event featured authors, scholars, guest speakers, information tables, a genealogy workshop, a writers’ workshop, numerous old-time and bluegrass music workshops, and an all-day concert.
 Special thanks to the Logan County Commission, Southern West Virginia Community and Technical College, the Hatfield-McCoy CVB, and the Southern Coalition for the Arts for sponsoring the event.
 For more information, follow this link to the event website: https://appalachianheritageday.weebly.com/

 A.M.
-Belcher, Appalachia, Bill Blizzard, Blair, Blair Mountain, Boone County, C.W.
+Belcher, Appalachia, Battle of Blair Mountain, Bill Blizzard, Blair Mountain, Boone County, C.W.
 Osenton, coal, Coal River, crime, deputy sheriff, Dingess Run, Edgar Combs, George Muncy, H.W.
 Houston, history, J.E.
 Wilburn, James Cafalgo, John Gore, Lewisburg, Logan Banner, Logan County, Nellis, Ottawa, T.C.
 Townsend, United Mine Workers of America, Velesco Carpenter, W.B.
 Mullens

 From the Logan Banner of Logan, WV, comes this story about the trial that resulted from the “armed march” on Logan County, WV, by UMWA miners: